 The city of Dubai continues its ambitious aim to become the capital of innovation by pursuing its next objective – becoming the world's first government powered by blockchain technology

 AI, Data and the Battle against Climate Change

 Some experts believe that AI is a key tool in our battle against climate change, and vital in managing the systems used to measure energy consumption.

-How 3D Printing Could Become the Unexpected Savior of the Great Barrier Reef
+How 3D Printing Could Save the Great Barrier Reef

 3D printing is being used to create prosthetic coral that could help to rebuild sections of the Great Barrier Reef, which has lost more than half of its coral since 1985.

 How Eggplants Are Saving the Autonomous Car Industry